joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/external-api-requirements-and-advantages.md

 <div>

-The external API is the portion of ActionScript that provides a mechanism for communication between ActionScript and code running in an “external application” that is acting as a container for Flash Player (commonly a web browser or stand-alone projector application).
+The external API is the portion of ActionScript that provides a mechanism for communication between ActionScript and code running in an "external application" that is acting as a container for Flash Player (commonly a web browser or stand-alone projector application).
 In ActionScript 3.0, the functionality of the external API is provided by the ExternalInterface class.
 In Flash Player